typedb/typedb-driver/README.md

    ```
    bazel build //:assembl-maven
    ```
-   The Maven JAR will be produced at:
+   The Maven JAR and POM will be produced at:
    ```
    bazel-bin/io.grakn.client:api.jar
    bazel-bin/pom.xml